work-gkn/moleskine/README.md

 ## How to start
 Grep the latest version from [Releases](https://github.com/work-gkn/moleskine/releases) and unpack it elsewhere on your drive.
 The index.html file could be open directly in the browser.

-In Releases you find all the files you need to show the app in the browser.
-The index.html file can be opened directly in the browser.